-5.6 Minimum on-time
+4.6 Minimum On-Time

-The current sense in the high-side MOSFET is not active (masked) for a certain time at the beginning of the on-time (masking time, from which the parameter $T{ON MIN}$ derives).
+The current sense in the high-side MOSFET is not active (masked) for a certain time at the beginning to the on-time (masking time, from which the parameter $T{ON\ MIN}$ derives).

-This current sense blanking time is implemented to prevent any primary side pulsed current at the high-side turn-on (resonating with transformer drive leakage inductance and secondary side capacitance) overcoming the EA programmed switch current for the conversion and making conversion unstable (depicted in Figure 12 and Figure 13).
+This current sense blanking time is implemented to prevent any primary side pulsed current at the high side turn-on (resonating with transformer drive leakage inductance and secondary side capacitance) overcomes the EA programmed switch current for the conversion and make to conversion unstable (depicted in Figure 12 and Figure 13.
+Simulation with appropriate masking time (330 ns)).